2014 Pocono 400

 The 2014 Pocono 400 was a NASCAR Sprint Cup Series stock car race held on June 8, 2014, at Pocono Raceway in Long Pond, Pennsylvania.
 Contested over 160 laps on the 2.5 mi triangular superspeedway, it was the 14th race of the 2014 NASCAR Sprint Cup Series.
 Dale Earnhardt Jr. won the race, his second of the season and his first at Pocono.
 Brad Keselowski finished second, while Kurt Busch, Denny Hamlin, and Kyle Larson (who placed as the highest finishing rookie) rounded out the Top 5.
 Behind Larson, the other top rookies in the race were Austin Dillon (17th) and Michael Annett (20th).

 Earnhardt Jr. was the fourth straight different driver from Hendrick Motorsports to win at Pocono, following Jeff Gordon's rain-shortened win in August 2012 and Jimmie Johnson and Kasey Kahne in the June and August 2013 (respectively) races.

-Previous week's race

-Jimmie Johnson held off a four-lap charge by Brad Keselowski to win the FedEx 400 at Dover International Speedway.
-It was Johnson's second straight win after his Coca-Cola 600 victory the week before; he joined Kevin Harvick and Joey Logano as the only multiple race winners of the season.
-He led 272 of 400 laps in a performance he described as "incredible", with an "awesome" race car.